mrsward/integrations_assignment/Set Due Date by Priority/README.md

 It is entirely possible to assign a due date to a work order based on the work order priority using MaintainX's API.
 In order to achieve this I created a Flask app in Python which has an endpoint callable by MaintainX's webhook on creation of a New Work Order.
 Please see other files in this folder for a look at my coding style and practices.

-The basic steps of my codes logic are as follows:
+The basic steps of my code's logic are as follows:

 1. Webhook Trigger:
 MaintainX triggers a webhook to my Flask application’s /set-priority endpoint whenever a new work order is created.